The suspected Highland Park parade shooter had posted violent imagery online

 Robert E. Crimo III is the suspected shooter, Highland Park Mayor Nancy Rotering told Morning Edition on Tuesday morning.
 She said charges are expected shortly.

-Police first identified Crimo — who is 22 according to the Highland Park Police Department and 21 according to the FBI — as a person of interest on Monday.
+Police first identified Crimo — who is 22 according to the Highland Park Police Department — as a person of interest on Monday.
 He was taken into custody later that night, after an hourslong manhunt when a police officer pulled him over for a traffic stop.

 Authorities have said that the suspect used a high-powered rifle to fire on the crowd from the roof of a nearby business, which he allegedly accessed with an unsecured ladder that was attached to the building.